Tejx27/Resume/README.md

 # Resume
-Curriculum vitae are created here by using HTML and CSS.
+Curriculum vitae are created here by using HTML and CSS And JavaScript.